visahaarala/jazzchords/README.md

 A simple tool for practicing random jazz chords.

-Set the range of sharps & flats under `Accidentals` and the chord complexity level under `Difficulty`.

-Generate and go back and forth between chords using the `Next` & `Previous` buttons, or automatically `Play` through different chords using metronome settings under `Tempo`.

 Designed for portrait mobile phone, but also nice on desktop.
-On desktop, use (`shift`-) `tab`, `space`, `esc` and `arrow` keys for navigation while playing an instrument (unless you're using Safari).
+On desktop, use (`shift`-) `tab`, `space`, `esc` and `arrow` keys for easier navigation while playing an instrument.

+#### Settings

+Set the range of sharps & flats under `Accidentals`, the chord complexity level under `Difficulty`, and tempo & time signature under `Tempo`.

+#### Play

+Generate and go back and forth between chords using the `Next` & `Previous` buttons, or automatically `Play` through different chords.

+#### Problems

-`play` button does not work on iPhone iOS ver.
-16.x because of problems with audioContext.
+- `play` button might not work on older iPhone iOS versions because of problems with AudioContext.
+- Using tab to navigate on desktop might not work in Safari.